mlswg/mls-protocol/draft-ietf-mls-protocol.md

-(i.e., if the group was just created and has not yet processed any group operations) and the creator wishes to send an encrypted Add, then these values MUST be generated randomly (still with length Hash.length) and included in the `add_unframing_secrets` field of the WelcomeInfo that precedes the Add.
+(i.e., if the group was just created and has not yet processed any group operations) and the creator wishes to send an encrypted Add, then these values MUST be generated randomly (still with length Hash.length) and included in the `add_encryption_secrets` field of the WelcomeInfo that precedes the Add.

 For application messages, a chain of keys is derived for each sender